Mint-System/Ansible-Build/roles/docker/README.md

 The Ansible Docker role has the following requirements:

-* Distribution: Ubuntu or CentOS
+* Distribution: Ubuntu, Debian or CentOS

 ## Usage